RidiculousRichard/presentations/README.md

 # presentations
-A collection of material about techincial subjects
+A collection of material about techinical subjects